Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 First, the FDA's enforcement on compounded GLP-1 outsourcing facilities is at the inflection point where 503B pharmacies stop shipping.
 The agency has been signaling this trajectory since the official "no longer in shortage" determinations on tirzepatide and semaglutide.
 The wholesale market that propped up 12 to 18 months of affordable access is closing.

-The body's adaptation to a GLP-1 is not the same machinery as the body's adaptation to weight loss itself.
-The receptor occupancy from your last semaglutide dose decays over roughly 14 to 28 days.
+The receptor occupancy from the last semaglutide dose decays over roughly 14 to 28 days.
 The metabolic adaptation — the lower resting metabolic rate, the suppressed NEAT, the more efficient walking economy — does not decay on the same curve.
 That is the gap to manage.

-That is the window.
-The cliff is what happens when somebody treats the supply gap like a vacation, eats at perceived maintenance for three weeks, and watches the scale jump 12 to 18 lbs of mostly water and glycogen — which then becomes mostly fat by week eight, because the surrounding training and protein protocol collapsed.
+The cliff is what happens when somebody treats the supply gap like a vacation, eats at perceived maintenance for three weeks, and watches the scale jump 12 to 18 lbs of mostly water and glycogen.
+Which then becomes mostly fat by week eight, because the surrounding training and protein protocol collapsed.

 The 72-hour bridge protocol is the floor that prevents the cliff.
 Here is what is on it.